 Of course, talk to me when you need help deciding!
 Not only am I a photographer, but I also worked in fashion retail for 4 years.
 Specifically, I spent a couple of those years at maurices, where I picked outfits for my customers personally.
 I’d love to talk about fashion with you!

 Some other things to keep in mind are:

 1 – Avoid collars like neons, bright oranges, and bright reds because they reflect poorly on skin tones and can be difficult to edit.

-2 – Avoid patterns that are smaller than a quarter because of a strange effect called, chromatic aberration that happens in camera.
+2 – Avoid patterns that are smaller than a quarter because of a strange effect called chromatic aberration, which happens in the camera.

 3 – Avoid matching too much; for example, if one of you is wearing dark pants, the other should wear a light-colored bottom.
 Another example, if one of you is wearing a dark navy top, the other shouldn’t wear a dark or similarly-colored top.
 Color coordination helps balance out an image.

 4 – Avoid one outfit being casual while the other one is dressy.
-It’s not wrong per say, but it does unbalance the image and make it look awkward.
+It’s not wrong per se, but it does unbalance the image and make it look awkward.

 5 – Avoid tennis shoes/sneakers, graphic tees, bold logos on shirts, sunglasses, and baseball hats.